Xevrac/docs/content/guides/avp2.md

 ---

+> <b>Note:</b> ℹ️This guide is for Alien versus Predator 2 only, not the Primal Hunt edition.

+---

 ## Scope:

 This guide will teach you how to set up and install Alien versus Predator 2.
 (AVP2) Additionally common troubleshooting steps, settings, controls and some pro-tips!